Amcache on Windows Server: cadence, coverage, and quirks

 Appraiser cadence is slower#

-• Server with Desktop Experience: 2–5 days between runs.
+• Server with Desktop Experience: 2-5 days.

-• Server Core: weekly or longer; sometimes only on policy trigger.
+• Server Core: weekly or longer.
+Sometimes only on policy trigger.

-Less interactive activity → smaller hives#
+Less interactive activity, smaller hives#

 A typical Server hive is smaller than a workstation hive of the same age:

-• Few or no \Users\<x>\AppData\... entries — server accounts rarely log on interactively.
+• Few or no \Users\<x>\AppData\... entries.
+Server accounts rarely log on interactively.

-• Fewer ad-hoc binaries — production servers run a stable set of services.
+• Fewer ad-hoc binaries.
+Production servers run a stable set of services.

-• Driver and device records are stable (servers rarely connect new USB / Bluetooth devices).
+• Driver and device records are stable.
+Servers rarely connect new USB / Bluetooth devices.

 Sizes: